Epitalon

 |---|---|---|

-| ○ Energy / Fatigue | 3.0 | Quality-of-life improvements in Russian elderly studies included energy and vitality measures; no objective energy metabolism endpoint |
+| ○ Energy / Fatigue | 3.0 | Quality-of-life improvements in Russian elderly peptide literature included energy and vitality-like outcomes, but objective energy-metabolism endpoints are absent.
+Any energy effect is likely secondary to sleep or circadian rhythm rather than direct mitochondrial enhancement. |

 Frequently Asked Questions